powersync-ja/powersync-supabase-flutter-trello-demo/README.md

 ## Bugs in app

+Pre-existing bugs in the trello clone app.
 Do we fix this or not?

 - [ ] comments does not seem to work
+- [ ] seems actual dragging of cards to different lists does not work?
+- [ ] creation of checklist items are flaky...
 - [ ] board details screen shows static data
 - [ ] board share option cannot include "public" as an option